 I once dreamed of walking down the Main Street of a beautiful city.
-The storefronts along each side were filled with beautifully dressed mannequins, elegant musical instruments, and other luxurious items.
+The storefronts along each side were filled with beautifully dressed mannequins, musical instruments, and other luxurious items.

 It was a fantastic dream, until I decided to enter one of the stores for a closer look.
-To my surprise, when I opened the door there was nothing there, not even a floor, only what appeared to be a large, deep, dimly lit cellar, charred and black.
+To my surprise, when I opened the door there was nothing there, not even a floor, only what appeared to be a big, deep, dimly lit cellar, charred and black.

 In shock, I quickly closed the door and stepped back out on the sidewalk, and there again was this beautiful storefront.

-The point is, that it is not what's on the outside, but the inside that counts with the Lord.
-What are our true intentions, where is our heart concerning our love and dedication to Him?
+The point is that it is not what's on the outside, but the inside that counts with the Lord.
+What are our real intentions, where is our heart concerning our love and dedication to Him?

 If not careful, we will find ourselves resembling that of storefront Christians; wherein on Sunday morning, our life reflects our faith in Jesus, and the rest of the week, a lifestyle resembling that of the world.

 Sadly, the world recognizes a hypocrite.
 It has been said, "If you want to know how a Christian should act, ask a sinner."